keboola/developers-docs/extend/generic-extractor/configuration/api/pagination/offset.md

 }
 {% endhighlight %}

-In the above configuration, the first API request to the `users` endpoint will be `GET /users?count=2&skip=2`.
-This is because the values `count=2` and `skip=2` are taken from the job `params`.
-Notice that the job `params` names must correspond to the names of the offset and limit parameters (`skip` and `count` in this case).
-The limit parameter is always overridden to 5, no setting is necessary.
-The offset parameter is overridden to 2; this requires setting `offsetFromJob`.
-Without setting `offsetFromJob` the `jobs.params.skip` value would be ignored.
 The entire endpoint configuration means that the first two items of the `users` endpoint will be skipped.

-For the `orders` endpoint the `skip` (offset) parameter is not overridden, and therefore it starts at zero.
+For the `orders` endpoint, the `skip` (offset) parameter is not overridden, and therefore it starts at zero.
 The `count` (limit) parameter is set to 10.
 Therefore the first request to that endpoint will be `GET /orders?count=10&skip=0`.